jjideenschmiede/afterbuy-woocommerce-plugin/readme.txt

 == Description ==

-### J&J Afterwoo interface solution between Afterbuy and WooCommerce
+### An interface solution between Afterbuy and WooCommerce

 You want to connect your Afterbuy ERP to WooCommerce for a bidirectional exchange of product, order and fulfillment data and much more?
 We got you covered!
-With our Plugin we verify your WooCommerce System for a connection to Afterbuy via our chargeable solution J&J Afterwoo.
+With our Plugin we verify your WooCommerce System for a connection to Afterbuy via our chargeable solution.

-### What is J&J Afterwoo?
+### What is our Afterbuy - WooCommerce interface solution?

-J&J Afterwoo is a chargeable solution that connects your Woocommerce Shop to your Afterbuy system.
+This is a chargeable solution that connects your Woocommerce Shop to your Afterbuy system.
 The solution can be bought on our <a href="https://schnittstellen24.de/produkt/jj-afterwoo/" title=„J&J Website“>Website</a>.

 ### Why a PlugIn?